ElenaCherpakova/fulhaus-fe/README.md

 This is a shopping cart application built with React.

 ## Features

 - Displays a list of furniture products fetched from an API endpoint
 - Allows users to add or remove items from their cart
 - Calculates the total cost of items in the cart using the retail price
+- If user tries to add more items than available, an error message is displayed
 - Responsive design for desktop, tablet, and mobile devices

 ## Installation